kercre123/victor/docs/architecture/observableObjects.md

 * **FixedObstacles** which have no markers but are simply static obstacles to be avoided

 Additionally, objects can be defined to be "unique", meaning the user is assuring the system that only one object of this type exists and thus can be immmediatley updated based on its type (vs. reasoning about its pose to decide if it is a new or existing instance).

-### Markerless Objects [Deprecated]
-`MarkerlessObject` also derives from ObservableObject, but (as the name suggests) does not have any Markers.
-They inherit from ObservableObject just so they work within BlockWorld in the same way, but they must be "observed" via some other means than VisionMarkers, such as a proximity sensor.

-NOTE: MarkerlessObjects are somewhat deprecated and we are moving towards maintaining these "objects" directly in the nav map instead.